 Background & History

 Justin Bruce is a lead guitarist, multi-instrumentalist, poet, author, and composer from Angleton, Texas.
 Growing up in a southeast-Texas musical household and listening to bands such as Def Leppard, Van Halen, and Aerosmith, Justin had a firm grounding in classic hard rock from a very young age.
 As he grew older, Justin’s interests became as wide-ranging as blues rock bands Jethro Tull and Ten Years After, fusion guitarists Eric Johnson and Allan Holdsworth, country artists George Strait and Clint Black, and classical composers Bach, Mozart, and Beethoven.
 He has been playing guitar since 1999 and has been writing and recording original music almost from the beginning.
-Justin studied at the Jim Sutton Institute of Guitar, studying advanced music theory for guitar.
+Justin studied at Texas A&M University and the Jim Sutton Institute of Guitar.
 After many years of writing and recording hard rock, blues, instrumental rock and country music, Justin began venturing into the world of extended-range 7-string, 8-string, 9-string, and 10-string electric guitar and progressive metal/jazz-rock fusion music.
-In addition to his early career as a solo artist with original titles such as “If Loving You is Living”, “My Hero and Dream Lover”, “We’re Gonna Make It”, “All We’ll Ever Need”, and “It Seems”, Justin has collaborated with a number of other artists.

 In the early 2000s, he was a founding member of the rock/ acoustic rock band DoubleTap.
 In 2006, DoubleTap recorded a self-titled, 17-track album of original lyrical and instrumental material and are known for original titles such as “Temptation”, “Lost Souls”, “Shine On”, and “Perfect Nightmare” along with favorites “Forever” and “I’m Still Waiting”.
 DoubleTap went on hiatus in 2007.
 Also in 2007, Justin published a volume of poetry and song lyrics from his solo work and contributions to DoubleTap.
 In late 2016 and 2017, he was also an occasional guest artist for several Christian worship bands.
 In 2017, Justin and Houston-area musician Adam Heiman featured two local country music shows together in Danbury, Texas.
 Also in 2017, Justin auditioned for the rock band Crawfish Skeleton, in which Adam was a member.
 In early 2018, Justin was a guest artist for the rock/country trio JAM (Justin, Adam, Matt) with Adam Heiman and Matt Komlofske.
 In 2018, Justin and Adam founded the “1960s - 2000s hits” classic rock/hard rock cover duo/trio The Screaming Eagles.
 The Screaming Eagles toured the greater Houston and Galveston, Texas area through 2018 and into 2019 and then went on hiatus.
 In 2019, Justin announced that he would continue using his given name to record, release, and perform under for his country/soft rock material and use the moniker Shame the Masses (also see StM tab in menu) to continue to release and perform under for his modern metal/post-grunge/hard rock/progressive metal/ambient/post-rock material.
 Justin also used the name Quasars Do Dream for a short time.
 This allows Justin the freedom to express different aspects of his personality.
 Also in 2019, Justin joined forces with Matt Komlofske (Picasso’s Trigger, JAM) and Bill Daniels (Picasso’s Trigger) to found the short-lived industrial/progressive metal band Bad Guys Wear Black.
 In 2021, Justin and Bill continued the project working under a different name - calling themselves God Inside - and produced the unreleased single "Yes to Go".
 In early 2020, the idea began developing for a folk metal/medieval metal/oriental metal/symphonic metal project that became Galvladi Oglaigh (also see GO tab in menu), which began releasing new music in mid 2022.
 Justin continues to release music with all bands and is currently working on new solo material.